 The property is securely leased to the Commonwealth of Australia for the Centrelink, Medicare and NDIS office.
-There are 4.25 years remaining on the lease with an additional three year option.

 Echuca is a 2.5 hour drive north of Melbourne and acts as a service centre for the northern Loddon Mallee region.
-The Campaspe Shire has a population of 37,769 which is forecast to grow to 42,706 by 2036, a change of 13% (ID Demographic Resources).
+The Campaspe Shire has a population of 37,769 which is forecast to grow to 42,706 by 2036, an increase of 13% (ID Demographic Resources).